 After downloading an asset definition, open the file and adjust the namespace and filters for your Sensu instance.
 Eilters for check assets should match entity platforms, while filters for handler and filter assets should match your Sensu backend platform.
-If the provided filters are too restrictive for your platform, replace os and arch with any supported entity.system.platform_family == 'rhel').
+If the provided filters are too restrictive for your platform, replace os and arch with any supported entity system attributes (for example: entity.system.platform\family == 'rhel').
 You may also want to customize the asset name to reflect the supported platform (for example: sensu-pagerduty-handler-linux) and add custom attributes using labels and annotations.